DataDog/integrations-core/postgres/README.md

 ##### Metric collection

 Set [Autodiscovery Integrations Templates][23] as pod annotations on your application container.
-Aside from this, templates can also be configure via [a file, a configmap, or a key-value store][24].
+Aside from this, templates can also be configure with [a file, a configmap, or a key-value store][24].

 ```yaml
 apiVersion: v1